-This turkey noodle soup is great to use up leftover turkey and even the turkey carcass!
-Once the turkey has been cooked and eaten you are ready to make delicious turkey noodle soup!
+This turkey noodle soup is a great way to use up leftover Thanksgiving turkey and even the turkey carcass!
+Once the turkey has been cooked and eaten, you are ready to make delicious turkey noodle soup!

 How do you make turkey soup from leftover turkey?

 No need to spend time getting all the meat off the bones.
 The meaty turkey frame will give the soup flavor and meat!
 Cut the frame in half and put it in a large pot or dutch oven with 3 quarts of water and one onion, quartered.
-Let it simmer for about an hour and a half.
+Then reduce heat and let it simmer for about an hour and a half.